nutjob-laboratories/erk/README.md

   * Insert emojis into chat by using shortcodes (such as `:joy:` :joy:, `:yum:` :yum:, etc.)
 * Command/nickname auto-completion
   * Type the first few letters of a command or nickname and hit the tab key
-  * Auto-complete works for emoji shortcodes, custom macros, and plugin commands, too!
+  * Auto-complete works for emoji shortcodes, custom macros, and plugin-based commands, too!
 * Optional profanity filter
 * Full IRC color support
 * Automatic logging of channel and private chats